ImageMagick/ImageMagick/README.md

 Now that ImageMagick [version 7](https://www.imagemagick.org) is released, we continue to maintain the legacy release of ImageMagick, [version 6](https://legacy.imagemagick.org).
 Learn how ImageMagick version 7 differs from previous versions with our [porting guide](https://www.imagemagick.org/script/porting.php).

 ImageMagick best practices **strongly** encourages you to configure a [security policy](https://www.imagemagick.org/script/security-policy.php) that suits your local environment.

+As an analog to linear (RGB) and non-linear (sRGB) color colorspaces, as of ImageMagick 7.0.7-17, we introduce the LinearGray colorspace.
+Gray is non-linear grayscale and LinearGray is linear (e.g. -colorspace linear-gray).

+Want more performance from ImageMagick?
+Try these options:

+ * Add more memory to your system, see the pixel cache;
+ * Add more cores to your system, see threads of execution support;
+ * push large images to a solid-state drive, see large image support.

+If these options are prohibitive, you can reduce the quality of the image results.
+The default build is Q16 HDRI.
+If you disable HDRI, you use half the memory and instead of predominately floating point operations, you use the typically more efficient integer operations.
+The tradeoff is reduced precision and you cannot process out of range pixel values (e.g. negative).
+If you build the Q8 non-HDRI version of ImageMagick, you again reduce the memory requirements in half-- and once again there is a tradeoff, even less precision and no out of range pixel values.
+For a Q8 non-HDRI build of ImageMagick, use these configure script options: --with-quantum-depth=8 --disable-hdri.